smart-on-fhir/smart-on-fhir.github.io/profiles/genomics.md

 ## Genetic Data Available
 There are approximately 240,000 FHIR Sequence resources belonging to 6 Sample Patients (40,000 sequences per patient) available to FHIR App Developers on an open FHIR endpoint.

-[Click here](http://genomics-advisor.smartplatforms.org:7080/)to access the data on the server
+[Click here](http://genomics-advisor.smartplatforms.org:7080/) to access the data on the server!

 ## Data Sources